 I didn’t want to be self-indulgent to the point of fooling myself that external pleasures would satisfy an internal hunger.
 Call it a keen instinct or a gift from God, but I’ve always been able to discern a surface reality from that of something deeply rooted.
 I wanted the latter for myself.
 So, on my journey towards accepting the wholeness that Christ offers, one of the greatest lessons I learned is that a physical fix will not take care of a spiritual problem.
 This level of awareness opens a person’s eyes to what may be buried beneath years of struggling for self-appreciation.

-We feel invisible because we look to things that can be seen to make us feel relevant.
+His love dwells in our hearts through our faith in him.
+We may feel invisible because we look to things that can be seen to make us feel relevant.
 Heavenly Father wants us to look to Christ and become rooted and grounded in him.
 Something spiritual happens when we do this.
 We will gain a comprehension that defines our true essence, because it brings enlightenment of the width, length, depth, and height of the love of Christ.
-Our faith in him transforms us, then we’ll see ourselves through the eyes of his love, and that’s really what matters.■
+Our faith in him transforms us, then we’ll see ourselves through the eyes of his love, and that’s what really matters most.■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.